-- Sweepstakes;
+- Sweepstakes

-- Wagering pools;
+- Wagering pools,

-- · Lotteries; and
+- Lotteries, or

 - Other wagering transactions if the winnings are at least 300 times the amount wagered.

 Do not withhold at the 25% rate on winnings from bingo, keno, slot machines, or any other wagering transaction if the winnings are \$5,000 or less.
-However, see Backup Withholding below
+However, see Backup Withholding below.

-Regular gambling withholding applies to the total amount of gross proceeds (the amount of winnings less the amount wagered), not merely to the amount in excess of \$5,000.
+Regular gambling withholding is figured on the total amount of gross proceeds (the amount of winnings less the amount wagered), not merely on the amount in excess of \$5,000.